JupiterOne-Archives/docs-old/queries/adv-j1ql-tips-and-tricks.md

 # J1QL Tips and Tricks

+This guide contains tips and tricks that assist in creating J1QL queries in your account.
+If you haven't already, check out our [J1QL Tutorial](https://support.jupiterone.io/hc/en-us/articles/360022720434-4-9-J1QL-Query-Tutorial) as well as our [J1QL Language Specs](https://support.jupiterone.io/hc/en-us/articles/360022722014-J1QL-Language-Specs) articles for helpful context.

-This guide contains useful topics for creating custom JupiterOne queries within your own account.
-We recommend starting with our wide-array of [pre-canned questions](https://support.jupiterone.io/hc/en-us/articles/360038496974-Packaged-Questions-Catalog), tweaking them as needed, then creating your own from scratch.
+Before creating your own query, we recommend starting with our wide-array of [pre-canned questions](https://support.jupiterone.io/hc/en-us/articles/360038496974-Packaged-Questions-Catalog), tweaking them as needed, then creating your own from scratch.

 ## When to Use WITH vs WHERE

 `WITH` and `WHERE` are both keywords used to filter the results of your query.
 The filtering of the results happens either pre-traversal or post-traversal.
+`WITH` is used for pre-traversal filtering and `WHERE` is used for post-traversal filtering.

 In a *pre-traversal* filter, the nodes specified in the query are filtered down before traversing child nodes and finding matching query results.